A glance at reaction of sports to Russian invasion

 BADMINTON

-Russia and Belarus athletes and officials banned from participating in all Badminton World Federation tournaments from March 8.
-Also, all BWF events in Russia and Belarus canceled.
-However, a few Russian players at two Para events in Spain this week and next week allowed to play as already on site, but as neutrals with no flags or anthems.
+Russia and Belarus athletes and officials banned from Badminton World Federation tournaments from March 8.
+All BWF events in Russia and Belarus canceled.
+A few Russian players at two Para events in Spain this week and next week allowed to compete as neutrals with no national flags, anthems.

 BASKETBALL